"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 And you can also disable notifications if you don’t want to get disturbed.
 But I don’t see why you’d want to do that.

-For the Pro account and above, you can set up conditional logic for email notifications and different messages based on the situation.
+For the Pro account and above, you can set up conditional logic for email notifications and messages based on the situation.

 WPForms integrates with lots of services and tools.